Impeachment witness Sondland sues Pompeo, State Department

 “Pompeo assured Ambassador Sondland that the State Department would reimburse him for all of his legal costs and through the fall of 2019, Pompeo and his staff continued to reaffirm his promise,” the lawsuit said.

-A spokesperson for the State Department did not immediately respond to a request for comment.
+did not immediately respond to a request for comment.

 Sign up for Daily Newsletters